BernardoM08/StudentList/README.md

-# StudentList
+# StudentList 3

-first iteration.
-Not very developed, still need to use pointers for the structs
+Added a method to delete a student from the vector, meaning the project is finished. :D